informalsystems/partnership-heliax/2023/Q1/artifacts/PoS-pseudocode/PoS-model-redelegation.md

 - There is a single token type
 - There is an initial set of active and inactive validators
-- There are always enough non-jalied, candidate validators to fulfill the active set of validators at any given epoch
+- There are always enough non-jailed, candidate validators to fulfill the active set of validators at any given epoch

 ## Definitions